ruggeri/tech-notes/algos/concurrency/cache-coherency.md

 I should find a better resource, I don't actually know 100% how this works.

-## Associativity

-Caches often have _associativity_.
-A _fully associative_ means that
-any cacheline can be replaced on a miss.
-Direct-mapped means exactly one line could be replaced. `k`-way associativity means that any of `k` lines might be replaced.
-Basically, you have a limited number of cache line slots; if you can only place a cacheline in one slot, then this is direct-mapped.

-If you have associativity, you need to check more places for a cacheline.
-But this way you don't necessarily have to replace a hot cacheline just because of a collision.
-Remember that collisions can be quite common, when the cache is small, and the hot set is of the same order of magnitude as the cache size.

-Basically, associativity will increase the hit rate, at the expense of retrieval time.

 ## Cache Coherency and TAS vs TTAS